ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * ``TcamDelay``: Average time to perform a TCAM operation in pipeline.
 This value will be used to calculate the average pipeline delay based on the number of flow entries in the tables, as described in :ref:`switch-device`.

+* ``TimeoutInterval``: The time between timeout operations on pipeline.
+At each internal, the device checks if any flow in any table is timed out and update port status.

 OFSwitch13Port
 ##############